 Now, this might sound contradictory to the previous point when we asked you to use a white background but it is what it is.
 Using a background that is proof of your product’s authenticity can actually do more good than bad.

 For example, if your product is Refreshing Ice Tea, you can add 3-4 ice-cubes in the background.
-Doing this won’t take the attention away from your subject but actually authenticate your Ice Tea’s refreshing claim.
+Doing this won’t take the attention away from your subject but actually authenticate your Iced Tea’s refreshing claim.

 Similarly, if your product is Organic Fruit Juice, you can actually add the fruit itself or a plant in the background to back your product’s organic nature.
-Food photography or eCommerce product photography purposes, in general, is about doing smart work and making your picture stand out so that consumer gets ‘enticed’ into buying it.
+Food photography or eCommerce product photography purposes, in general, is about doing smart work and making your picture stand out so that the consumer gets ‘enticed’ into buying it.

-7. You will need a Tripod
+7. You Will Need A Tripod

 Doing product photography means your camera will be accompanying you for 2-3 hours when you are not a professional.
 You can get tired, or feel like putting the camera down while taking hand-held shots.
 Well, the thing is that you shouldn’t be.
 You must have heard of that phrase – “You stop only when you are done.”
 Well, that’s exactly what you are supposed to do while doing product photography.
 So, give your hands some rest and use a sturdy tripod.